Add to your Claude Code skills

 <your-rwx-storage-class>with a StorageClass that supportsReadWriteMany.
 See charts/dagu/README.md for chart configuration.

 The script installers run a guided wizard that can add Dagu to your PATH, set it up as a background service, and create the initial admin account.
 Homebrew, npm, Docker, and Helm install without the wizard.
-See Installation docs for all options.
+See the Installation documentation for all options.

 Create hello.yaml: